dapr/docs/daprdocs/content/en/operations/components/component-secrets.md

 secretStore: <SECRET_STORE_NAME>

 ```
-The above "Secret is a String" case yaml tells Dapr to extract a connection string named `asbNsConnstring` from the defined `secretStore` and assign the value to the `connectionString` field in the component since there is no key embedded in the "secret" from the `secretStore` because it is a plain string.
+The above "Secret is a string" case yaml tells Dapr to extract a connection string named `asbNsConnstring` from the defined `secretStore` and assign the value to the `connectionString` field in the component since there is no key embedded in the "secret" from the `secretStore` because it is a plain string.
 This requires the secret `name` and secret `key` to be identical.

 ## Example